Procedures for Obtaining CLE Credits for Chapter Programs

 Before the program – At least six weeks prior to the program, the CLE liaison must collect from the program provider all necessary documentation and material (see CLE Checklist), review the materials to ensure that they meet the requirements of the Rules and Regulations, request additional information from the program provider (if necessary) and forward the checklist and copies of all materials as detailed on the checklist to the appropriate Co-Chair for review and approval.
 It is also the liaison’s job to review all requests for financial hardship scholarships for programs offered by her chapter.
 Upon final determination of the date, time and location of the CLE program, the chapter’s CLE liaison should e-mail or fax the program information to headquarters for posting on the WBASNY website.

-After the program – The CLE liaison must personally send (or she must arrange for the program provider to send) a final copy of the: checklist, written statement, original materials, faculty list and bios, license agreements and copyright approvals, advertisement or publicity flyer, timed agenda, attendance sheet(s), program evaluation form(s), a typewritten list of all attendee and speaker names, and check payable to WBASNY in an amount equal to $10 multiplied by the number of people who are requesting CLE credit, including speakers if necessary, to WBASNY Headquarters.
+After the program – The CLE liaison must personally send (or she must arrange for the program provider to send) a final copy of the: checklist, original materials, faculty list and bios, license agreements and copyright approvals, advertisement or publicity flyer, timed agenda, attendance sheet(s), program evaluation form(s), a typewritten list of all attendee and speaker names, and check payable to WBASNY in an amount equal to $10 multiplied by the number of people who are requesting CLE credit, including speakers if necessary, to WBASNY Headquarters.
 Headquarters will, in turn, only after receiving all the materials and the check, send the certificates of participation back to the liaison or the program provider who must then distribute the certificates of participation to the program participants.

 WBASNY’s System for Accreditation: